naturalis/evobio2/README.md

 - Mac users can use the archive utility (present by default)

 ## Homebrew -->  *Mac only*
 [Homebrew](https://brew.sh/) is a package manager for Mac.
-It will aid in installing (or removing) software in a structured way.
+It simplifies the process of installing, managing and removing software (and dependencies) on macOS.

+***Installing Homebrew is optional and might cause issues on older systems like OSX.***

+On more recent systems (tested on 12.7.1 with Intel and 14.6.1 with ARM), it is a solid and reliable way to manage packages and dependencies and we recommend it as best practice.

 To install Homebrew, open a terminal window and run:
 <pre><code>/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"</code></pre>
+To install Homebrew, open a terminal window and run:
+<code>```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"```</code>

 ***Note:*** Xcode-select (git in particular) is required for installing Homebrew.
 If you are prompted that xcode-select is missing, accept, install and continue.